In Exercises 5–8, find the critical value zc necessary to constru... | Channels for Pearson+

 Critical Value (zc)

 The critical value, denoted as zc, is a point on the standard normal distribution that corresponds to a specified level of confidence.
-It defines the boundaries of the confidence interval, indicating how far from the mean we can expect the true population parameter to lie with a certain level of certainty.
-For example, a confidence level of 80% means that 80% of the distribution lies within zc standard deviations from the mean.
+It is used to determine the margin of error in constructing confidence intervals.
+For a given confidence level, zc represents the number of standard deviations away from the mean that captures the desired percentage of the data.

 Recommended video: